mbloch/mapshaper/REFERENCE.md

 `weight=`  [points] Name of a field or a JS expression for generating weighted centroids.
 For example, the following command estimates the "center of mass" of the U.S. population: ` mapshaper census_tracts.shp -points -dissolve weight=POPULATION -o out.shp`

 `planar`   [points] Treat decimal degree coordinates as planar cartesian coordinates when calculating dissolve centroids.
 (By default, mapshaper calculates the centroids of lat-long point data in 3D space.)

+`gap-fill-area=`  [polygons] Gaps smaller than this area will be filled; larger gaps will be retained as holes in the polygon mosaic.
+Example values: 2km2 500m2 0.
+Defaults to a dynamic value calculated from the geometry of the dataset.

+`sliver-control=` [polygons] Preferentially remove slivers (polygons with a high perimeter-area ratio).
+Accepts values from 0-1, default is 1.
+Implementation: multiplies the area of gap areas by the "Polsby Popper" compactness metric before applying area threshold.

+`allow-overlaps` [polygons] Allow dissolved groups of features to overlap each other.
+The default behavior is to remove overlaps.

+`no-repair` [polygons] Skip topology repair before dissolving.
+Use when the input is known to be clean and you want a faster dissolve.
+Mapshaper checks for segment intersections and prints a warning if the assumption appears to be wrong, but it still performs the dissolve.
+Incompatible with `gap-fill-area=`, `sliver-control=` and `allow-overlaps`.

 `calc=` Use built-in JavaScript functions to create data fields in the dissolved layer.
 See example below; see [-calc](#-calc) for a list of supported functions.